heiner/heiner.github.com/_drafts/hankel-operators.md

 for the [dilogarithm](https://en.wikipedia.org/wiki/Dilogarithm)
 $$\mathrm{Li}_2$$.
-This is not exactly an obvious formula, although it turned out to be implied by results in the literature.
+This is not exactly an obvious formula, although it turned out to be implied by results in the literature, which confirmed the value for $$n=6$$.

 #### Faith in math

-The numerical results gave me conjecture.
+The numerical results gave me a conjecture.
 It looked like
 $$I_{2n+2} = (2\pi)^{2n} \frac{(n!)^2}{(2n+1)!}$$ might be correct.

 When I plugged this result into my series expansion, the right power series coefficients (the one for $$\arcsin^2$$) would pop out and make the result of my thesis beautiful.
-The conjecture _had_ to be true -- the beauty of the result gave me strong mathematical faith.
+The conjecture _had_ to be true -- the result was too good to be false!

 How to prove it though?

 I asked [the
 internet](https://mathoverflow.net/questions/129955/evaluation-of-an-n-dimensional-integral)
 but without receiving a super satisfactory result.
-However, I massaged the integral a bit my collaborator Peter Otte found a solution using insights from operator theory, in particular Hankel operators.
+However, after I massaged the integral a bit my collaborator Peter Otte found a solution using insights from operator theory, in particular Hankel operators.

-The integral for all $$n$$ turned out to be a solvable with insights from the 1950s and earlier.
+The integral for all $$n$$ turned out to be a implied by results from the 1950s and earlier.
 To describe these, I have to go on a slight tangent.